BusayoDee/LITA_Class_Documentation/README.md

 ![sub2](https://github.com/user-attachments/assets/fe34938e-70b5-4605-b602-fb6648f138ad)

--	The total count of PREMIUM Subscribers is 18750 and PREMIUM has 60% Canceled Subsciription.
+-	The total count of PREMIUM Subscribers is 18750 and PREMIUM has a total of 7,500 ACTIVE subscription and 11,250 CANCELED Subscription

--	Premium generates all the revenue for the South Region
+-	PREMIUM Subscription type generates all the revenue for the South Region